-This feature allows your radio to lock onto a specific site and not roam among wide-area talkgroup sites.
+This feature allows your radio to lock onto a specific site.
 This feature should be used with caution, since it inhibits roaming to another site in a wide-area system.

 Use the preprogrammed Site Lock/Unlock button to toggle the lock state between locked and unlocked.